Retail KPI Dashboard

 Net Promoter Score (NPS): These metrics show how likely is a client to recommend your product or service to a friend.
 You should define score ranges and collect data from users directly.

 Total Hours Worked: The total working hours of employees.
-To calculate this metric remove the permits and holidays and compare your income with your working hours.
+To calculate this metric removes the permits and holidays and compare your income with your working hours.
 This metric is important to compare with your revenue and total work hours.

 Average Number of Employees: To successful store management, you should hire the optimum employee at right time.
-To calculate use this formula: (The numbers of active employees at the beginning + The numbers of active employees at the end)/2
+To calculate using this formula: (The numbers of active employees at the beginning + The numbers of active employees at the end)/2

 Turnover: If it’s high, it means your employment strategy has a problem.
 It shows the number or percentage of workers who leave and are replaced by new employees.
 Turnover = (Employees separated/Average number of employees) x 100

 Employee Satisfaction: To decrease your turnover rate you should measure whether your employees are happy and fulfilling their needs and engaged at work.
-Furthermore you might conduct a private survey to understand the level of satisfaction of the employees.
+Furthermore, you might conduct a private survey to understand the level of satisfaction of the employees.

 Retail KPI Dashboard Excel Template Features Summary:

-- Monthly and Cumulative analysis
+- Monthly and Cumulative analysis on Retail Store KPI Dashboard

 - Comparison with Past Year and Target values